 What you eat can affect your baby beginning at preconception, all the way to postpartum.
 Yes, even after they are outside of your body!

 If you don’t drink feel free to skip this step, but if you do, please pay attention!
 It is best if you completely abstain from alcohol when breastfeeding as alcohol can be transferred via breast milk.
 However, if you choose to drink in moderation, I recommend waiting until the alcohol has left your body before feeding your child.
 How long does this take?
-In general about three hours for 12 ounces of beer, 5 ounces of wine or 1.5 ounces of liquor.
+In general about three hours for 12 ounces of beer, 5 ounces of wine or 1.5 ounces of liquor in order for it to not be in your breast milk supply.

 Chocolate and Coffee

-Chocolate, coffee, energy drinks and soda may contain caffeine, an ingredient many new moms absolutely crave by the bucketload.
-However, caffeine may negatively impact sleeping patterns in both mothers and children, not ideal at all!
+Chocolate, many cups of coffee, energy drinks and soda may contain caffeine, an ingredient many new moms absolutely crave by the bucket load.
+However, too much caffeine intake may negatively impact sleeping patterns in both mothers and children, not ideal at all!
 So just like when you were pregnant, I recommend limiting your coffee to the earlier hours and have that first cup after your first feed.
 Most importantly, don’t forget to drink water first and in abundance as it will help with milk production and also with energy so you might not need to reach for that afternoon caffeine fix after all!

 Certain types of tea contain caffeine, which oftentimes affects mothers and babies ability to sleep (see above).
 But did you know tea can also make it more difficult for individuals to absorb iron?
 Since iron is critical for energy, we recommend avoiding foods high in iron such as red meat, leafy greens, beans and fortified breakfast cereals when drinking tea.
 Keeping them separate will help you maximize your absorption.